 |Your Next Move (Blitz) (2018)|

-Played in Leuven, Belgium 15-16 June, as part of the Grand Chess Tour 2018.
-The ten participants first played nine games of rapid chess (see Your Next Move (Rapid) (2018)) then 18 games of blitz (this page) for a total prize fund of $150,000.
-The blitz was won by Karjakin with 11.5/18.
+Played in Leuven, Belgium 15-16 June, as part of the first leg of Grand Chess Tour 2018.
+The participants first played nine games of rapid chess (see Your Next Move (Rapid) (2018)) then 18 games of blitz (this page) for a total prize fund of $150,000.
+The blitz was won by Sergey Karjakin with 11.5/18.
 Crosstable:

 Combined standings (rapid points and blitz points) and Grand Chess Tour points (GP):